cdaylward/libappc/README.md

 ## Overview

 A C++ library for doing things with [App Containers](https://github.com/appc/spec).
 The goal of the libary is to be a flexible toolkit: manifest parsing and creation, pluggable discovery, image creation/extraction/caching, thin-provisioned file systems, etc. Configuration and data interchange will almost always be JSON.
-Some or all pieces may be used in varying implementations.
+Some or all pieces may be used.

 ## Getting Started